 When to Plant Garlic

 Knowing when to plant garlic can help you improve and optimize your harvest.
 Planting garlic in fall allows the garlic bulb plenty of time to grow and develop.
-You can plant it in the fall anytime you can still work the soil.
+You can plant it in the fall anytime you can still work the soil, but generally later is better so the bulbs don’t send out too much foliage straight away.
 Aim for about 4-6 weeks before the ground totally freezes.

 For a slightly later harvest, you can also plant garlic cloves in winter if your soil isn’t frozen yet.
 You can also plant in containers.